balassy/test-result-dashboard/README.md

-# test-result-dashboard
+# Test result dashboard

-Static layout for a dashboard to display test results.
+Static layout for a dashboard to display test results using Google Charts.